AE to honor astronaut Steve Nagel in major Talbot Lab instructional laboratory expansion

 Aerospace Engineering at Illinois will honor the late Steven R. Nagel, an astronaut and alumnus, as the department gains instructional laboratories for composite manufacturing and nano-satellite development in a major Talbot Laboratory expansion.

 The three-story addition will be built on the south side of Talbot Laboratory, the current location of the AE Department.
 The basement will hold the Composite Manufacturing Laboratory.
-The Nano-Satellite Laboratory, which will be named the Advanced Research for the Exploration of Space (ARES) Center, will be located on the second floor.
-The ARES Center's Missions Operation Center will be named for Nagel, who died in 2014.
+The Laboratory for Advanced Space Sytems at Illinois will be located on the second floor.
+LASSI's Missions Operation Center will be named for Nagel, who died in 2014.

 “Steve really loved to interact with students; the way he connected with our students was truly remarkable” said AE Department Head Philippe Geubelle.
 “His dedication to AE@Illinois was amazing.
 In addition to his many trips back to Illinois to talk to the students, he served as a long-time member of the AE Alumni Board, and gave valuable input on our curriculum and educational activities.
 It is fitting that this new educational facility that will impact the education of generations of Illinois students be named after him.”